 In this article, I am going to focus on experiences in Panama.
-I have more articles coming soon with travel tips like transportation, currency, safety, etc and also an itinerary for two weeks that you’ll want to check out.
-In my upcoming itinerary, you’ll see full breakdowns of where I stayed, ate, and even more cool things to do in Panama City, Boquete, San Blas Islands, the Gulf of Chiriqui, and Bocas Del Toro.
-Stay Tuned!
+I have more articles you might want to check out like my complete guide to Panama with travel tips like transportation, currency, safety, etc and also a Panama itinerary for two weeks that you’ll want to check out.
+In my itinerary, you’ll see full breakdowns of where I stayed, ate, and even more cool things to do in Panama City, Boquete, San Blas Islands, the Gulf of Chiriqui, and Bocas Del Toro.

 1. See a sloth

 Yes, it’s kind of crazy to put this first – but it was my goal on this trip and because I didn’t want to do the two main ways of seeing one (a tour with loads of backpackers or a reserve where they have been taken from their natural habitat), I wasn’t sure if it would happen.

 I am pleased to say after I had given up hope, with just two days left, I saw a sloth on Red Frog Beach that came out to cross the road!
 What luck.
 If you are desperate to see one, they are naturally here (hiding) and you might see one from your Airbnb in Bocas Del Toro, on a tour in Boquete or Bocas Del Toro you can visit “sloth island” where from a boat you can see them on shore.

 You can book tours at any agency and will see signs for this frequently.
 In Panama City, you can take a day tour to the rainforest if you are short on time.
 There are tons of highly reviewed ones to choose from that also include visiting the Embera Indians and more.

 Read More: 13 things to know before you visit Bocas Del Toro

 2. Visit the Panama Canal